-Sure, we may have winter to thank for Saturday pond-hockey, but our harsh conditions can also lead to serious business disruption for the unprepared.
+Sure, we may have winter to thank for Saturday pond-hockey, but our harsh conditions can also lead to serious business disruption for the unprepared – winter is a risk we take every year.
 Take, for instance, the recent ice storms in New Brunswick.
 They’ve found themselves in the middle of the second-most widespread power outages in their history, with more than 130,000 without power — that’s nearly 33% of their customers.

 It reminds me of a situation a customer of ours ran into a few years ago.
 There was a major ice storm in the Toronto area, and electricity was knocked out.
 Our customer, a single-office investment and trading firm, were in an area that was seriously affected by the outage and their lines were down for the entire day.
 With all their infrastructure in one room, they simply went offline until the electrical company was able to restore power.
 Needless to say, that’s the sort of thing that really hurts the bottom line.
 Staff could come in and out of the office, working all day, but the phone didn’t ring once.